 Let’s make this year’s Queenstown Ski Season the best one yet!
 We’re so excited to welcome thousands of visitors to Queenstown once again and after years of getting people GOing, we’ve got everything ready to get you out and exploring the slopes in no time at all.

-If you are planning a skiing trip to Queenstown this winter and need to hire a car, look no further than GO Rentals.
+If you are planning a skiing trip this winter and need to hire a car in Queenstown, look no further than GO Rentals.
 We’ve got hundreds of new and late model cars which are perfect for the terrain.
 From the Toyota Rav4 and Highlander to the Hyundai Tucson, we’ve got you sorted.
 We also have ski chains and ski racks for rent so make sure you get everything sorted before you arrive and spend less time with us and more time on the slopes.

 Skiing in New Zealand